Catherine McClements

 Catherine McClements is an Australian stage, film, and television actress, and television presenter.
 She is known for her TV roles in Water Rats and Tangle, for which she won Logie Awards, and has performed in stage productions for theatre companies such as Belvoir St Theatre, the Melbourne Theatre Company, the Sydney Theatre Company and the State Theatre Company of South Australia.

 Early life and education

-Catherine McClements is the daughter of Frank, a high school teacher, and Pamela.
+Catherine McClements is the daughter of Frank, a high school principal, and Pamela.

 She attended the National Institute of Dramatic Art (NIDA), graduating in 1985, alongside Baz Luhrmann, Sonia Todd, and Justin Monjo.
 In 1988, McClements, along with a number of other people including Baz Luhrmann, set up an experimental theatre ensemble called Six Years Old and worked on expanding the play Strictly Ballroom, which was first produced in their second year of NIDA in 1984.

 Personal life

 McClements' husband is actor Jacek Koman, who also guest-starred in The Secret Life of Us as Dominic, though they were not on the show at the same time.
 They have two children.

 McClements' brother is Brendan McClements, who, as of 2013, was the CEO of Victorian Major Events Company.
 He is 18 months older than her and her "best friend growing up".

 McClements is good friends with fellow actress Claudia Karvan, whom she met at the AFI Awards in 1990 and starred with in the film Redheads in 1992.